Overview

 Pricing Model Implications

-Bento's per-user pricing at $0.01 per tracked user creates interesting dynamics.
-You pay for the users you actually track, making costs directly proportional to your active user base.
-This aligns well with SaaS business models where revenue scales with users.
+Bento's tracked-user pricing model creates interesting dynamics.
+You pay around the users you track, making costs more closely tied to the active user base.
+This can align well with SaaS business models where revenue scales with users.

 Integration Complexity for SaaS